moatorres/moatorres/README.md

-**"If we did all the things we are capable of, we would literally astound ourselves."**
+**"Change will not come if we wait for some other person, or if we wait for some other time."**

-— _Thomas Edison_
+— _Barack Obama_